Turahalli Forest

 It has a nice view and a small Shani temple on top of a rocky hill.
 As of today, Thurahalli forest is said to be Bengaluru's only surviving forest.

-Rocks in the forest provide one of the few outdoor bouldering opportunities to the cities residents and have multiple established routes.
+Rocks in the forest used to provide outdoor bouldering opportunities to the cities residents and had multiple established routes.

 Wildlife

 Flora

 The majority of trees are eucalyptus.
 During August, the orchids (Habenaria roxburghii) bloom, giving a brilliant white colour to contrast the green of the forest.
 The rocky terrains are great for lianas, the most common being Opilia amentacea.
 They bloom during the summer.
 These are mostly located in the Northern edge of the forest, surrounded by figs (Ficus tinctoria), nerale-mara (Syzygium cumini) and rocks.
 The most common herb is the Byttneria herbacea.
 It blooms throughout the year.
 Its flowers attract many beetles.
 Legumes, specifically Indigofera karnatakana are found here.
 Ixora pavetta bloom during the summer.
 They have an intoxicating fragrance.